MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-report-intrastat.md

 7. You can eventually set up extra configurations on the **Additional** FastTab:
    1. **Skip Recalculation for Zero Amounts** to specify that lines without amounts will not be recalculated during the batch job.
    2. **Skip Zero Amounts** to specify that item ledger entries without amounts will not be included in the batch job.
-   3. **Show Item Charge Entries** to specify if you want to show direct costs that your company has assigned and posted as item charges.
-   4. **Skip Non-Invoiced Entries** to specify if item ledger entries that are shipped or received but not yet invoiced must be excluded from the process.
+   3. **Skip Non-Invoiced Entries** to specify if item ledger entries that are shipped or received but not yet invoiced must be excluded from the process.
 8. Choose **OK** to start the batch job.

 The batch job retrieves all the item entries in the statistics period and inserts them as lines in the **Intrastat Report** lines. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]